mougiakouel/QGIS-Training-Manual/introduction/preparation.rst

 **The goal for this lesson:** To get started with an example map.

-.. note:: |note| Before starting this exercise, QGIS must be installed on your computer.
+.. note::  Before starting this exercise, QGIS must be installed on your computer.

 Launch QGIS from its desktop shortcut, menu item, etc., depending on how you configured its installation.

-.. note:: |note| The screenshots for this course were taken in QGIS 1.8 running on Ubuntu Linux.
+.. note::  The screenshots for this course were taken in QGIS 1.8 running on Ubuntu Linux.
 Depending on your setup, the screens you encounter may well appear somewhat different.
 However, all the same buttons will still be available, and the instructions will work on any OS.
 You will need QGIS 1.8